muratturan19/smart-process-mapper/README.md

 The provided batch script uses the existing `HF_HOME` value when present, otherwise it defaults to a local `hf_cache` directory.
+`TRANSFORMERS_CACHE` is also set to the same location so the Transformers library can find the cached weights.

 Run `pip install -r requirements.txt` before executing the CLI tools or launching the Streamlit UI to ensure all dependencies are available.